 Two Caveats

-For the novice planting a hardware flag in one of the global players: A significant part of our business comes from clients who went first to one of the household brands, eventually getting frustrated with upsell, “pass the parcel” meeting after meeting, and no fix for the “solution” once it was delivered to site.
-We appreciate that this is not the norm, but it is a common pain point in initial meetings.
+For the novice planting a hardware flag in one of the global players: A significant part of our business comes from clients who went first to one of the household brands, eventually getting frustrated with upsell, “pass the parcel” meeting after meeting, no fix for the “solution” once it was delivered to site and vendor lock-in tactics.
+We know exactly why this is; sales has no accountability to delivery.
+The globals might say: We can throw more resources at it.
+Ultimately you will pay for resource inputs – GIGO.

 These practices give IoT development a bad name in industrial settings, where time is real money.
 Industrial sensors have been in use for over 200 years, at this point.
 Implementing a secure, robust, solution, from the hardware and software side, is an eminently practical undertaking.
 But it is a skillset which must include practical thinking, working at heights and depths, electrical knowledge and core radio-telephony skills.
 Caveat Emptor.